‘Normal tourist visit’: Republicans recast deadly Jan. 6 attack by pro-Trump mob

 Another Republican suggested the rioters, who marched to the Capitol from the “Stop the Steal” rally after Trump encouraged them to go there and “fight like hell,” may not have been Trump supporters.

-“I don’t know who did they poll to say that they were Trump supporters,” said Rep. Ralph Norman (S.C.), adding that the attack was premeditated and so couldn’t have been incited by Trump.
+“I don’t know who did they poll to say that they were Trump supporters,” said Rep. Ralph Norman (R-S.C.), adding that the attack was premeditated and so could not have been incited by Trump.

 Some rioters draped themselves in Trump flags.
-Many wore Trump’s signature, red Make America Great Again gear.
-Many of their social media accounts were filled with pro-Trump conspiracies about the 2020 election.
+Many wore Trump’s signature red Make America Great Again gear.
+Many of their social media accounts were filled with baseless pro-Trump claims about the 2020 election.

 The House impeached Trump on a charge of “incitement of insurrection.”
 He was acquitted by the Senate, though 57 lawmakers found him guilty.